 Grade Value

 A 4

 В 3

-C 2
+С 2

 D 1

 F 0

 Grade Point Average (GPA) is calculated by multiplying the appropriate grade value for grades earned by the number of credits for that class, and then dividing that number by the total number of credits earned (HE).
 This calculation appears on each transcript - both for the "term" and the "cumulative" enrollment periods.
 North Central University currently does not utilize pluses (+) or minuses (-) in the calculation of GPA.
 Only letter grades earned at NCU influence academic grade point average.
-A GPA of at least 2.0 is required for graduation from North Central University, with the exception of the Education majors, which require an overall (cumulative) GPA of 2.2.
+A GPA of at least 2.0 is required for graduation from North Central University, with the exception of the Education majors, which require an overall (cumulative) GPA of 2.2, and the Social Work majors, which require a cumulative GPA of 2.25.
 Grades are directly linked to "registration".
 Unless a student is properly registered for a class, no credit or grade can be awarded.
 The last day to add any class in the Registrar's Office is the end of the first full week of school for the fall and spring terms and by the end of the first full day of classes of the first session for the summer term.